RajputPawan/Prometheus/index.md

 ---
-title: "Mercedes-Benz Ubuntu Desktop User Documentation"
+title: "Mercedes-Benz RD Ubuntu Desktop User Documentation"
 keywords: ubuntu documentation
 tags: [home]
 sidebar: default_sidebar
 permalink: index.html
 toc: false
-#summary: This site holds information that is necessary or helpful for users of the Mercedes-Benz Ubuntu Desktop
+summary: This site holds information that is necessary or helpful for users of the Mercedes-Benz RD Ubuntu Desktop.
+ONLY VALID FOR THE RD CLIENT.
 ---

 ## Introduction

 Thank you for visiting Mercedes-Benz Ubuntu Desktop User Documentation.
-In this documentation pages, besides <a href="/tickets.html">webtickets</a> and a <a href="/faq.html">FAQ</a>, you will find helpful information and How Tos regarding the Ubuntu Client.
+In this documentation pages, besides <a href="/tickets/">webtickets</a> and a <a href="/faq.html">FAQ</a>, you will find helpful information and How Tos regarding the Ubuntu Client.

 ## Support